Hassan Mostafa

-Hassan Mostafa Hassan Abdel Rahman (حسن مصطفى; born November 20, 1979) is an Egyptian former footballer.
-He played as a defensive midfielder for El Dakhleya and Egyptian national team.
-He is currently the assistant manager of Smouha SC.
+Hassan Mostafa Hassan Abdel Rahman (حسن مصطفى; born 20 November 1979) is an Egyptian former footballer.
+He played as a defensive midfielder for Al Ahly and Zamalek and The Egyptian national team.
+He is currently the manager of Sharkia SC.

 Career

 Ittihad

-He began his career with Al Ahly youth team academy, Hassan can't reserve his place at Al Ahly's squad.
+Mostafa began his career with Al Ahly youth team academy, Hassan can't reserve his place at Al Ahly's squad.
 In 2000 Hassan has joined Alexandria's giant Al-Ittihad, Hassan Spend three seasons in Al Ittihad and has called up for Egyptian national team, after that Hassan return to his home Al Ahly.

 Al Ahly

-In 2003, he returned to Cairo's Al Ahly.
+In 2003, Mostafa returned to Cairo's Al Ahly.
 He also has many attempts on the goal, and scored 4 goals in the Egyptian League (2005–2006) for Al Ahly.
 He played a large role in Ahly winning the CAF Champions League 2005 and CAF Champions League 2006.
 He appeared for Egypt five times during their campaign in the African Cup of Nations Egypt 2006, although all his appearances were as a substitute.

 Loan to Al-Wahda

-In 2007, he signed a one-season loan to Saudi side Al-Wahda. scoring a goal within this season.
+In 2007, Mostafa signed a one-season loan to Saudi side Al-Wahda. scoring a goal within this season.
 He returned to Al Ahly and cannot to play in the starting 11 of Al Ahly, and spent all 2008–2009 season on the bench.
 In 2009, Ahly released him.

 Zamalek

-In Summer 2009, Hassan joined Al Ahly's rivals Zamalek for free and signed a three-season deal.
+In summer 2009, Hassan joined Al Ahly's rivals Zamalek for free and signed a three-season deal.